[Ad: The Silicon Valley Tarot]

 Luckily for us, a lot of people enjoy playtesting, because the playtesters are the first ones to see the game, and they have a real voice in the direction it takes.

-Those selected for playtests are permitted to read the playtest files online, or download them and print out a single hardcopy for personal use.
+Those selected for playtests are permitted to download required files and print out a single hardcopy for personal use.
 Copying these files to any other online system or making more than one hardcopy is strictly prohibited.
 So please don't.
-If you encounter copies of these files, please report them to webmaster@sjgames.com.
+If you encounter copies of these files, please report them to netcell@sjgames.com.

-Playtesters who contribute comments that the author feels are significantly useful ("I really think this is cool" does NOT qualify) will receive credit in the book, plus a free copy when it is printed.
+Playtesters who contribute comments that the author feels are significantly useful ("I really think this is cool" does NOT qualify) will receive credit in the supplement.
+They'll also get a free copy of the final supplement, either as a PDF (for most Warehouse 23 originals) or as a print copy (for hardcover releases).

 How to Join a Playtest

-When a new book becomes available for playtest, it is announced in the Daily Illuminator and in the appropriate forum.
+When a new supplement becomes available for playtest, it is announced in the Daily Illuminator and in the appropriate forum.
 The announcement will give specific instructions on how to join.
-If you are selected, you will be signed up for a playtest mailing list and told how to access the files for the book.
-Playtest members can download the files or read them online as web pages.
+If you are selected, you will be signed up for a playtest e-mail list and told how to access the files for the supplement.
+These files are usually in the form of Microsoft Word (.doc) documents.

 Time Constraints

-We like to give our playtesters at least six to eight weeks for comments.
+How much time we give to our playtesters depends on the nature of the supplement and the associated deadline.
+For hardcovers, we like to give our playtesters six to eight weeks for comments; for smaller PDF supplements, this is usually three to four weeks.
 Sometimes we can allow a lot more time . . . but sometimes we need a really quick turnaround.
-Second drafts often have short deadlines, because we assume that the REALLY bad bugs were shaken out in the first round.
+Second drafts often have short deadlines, because we assume that the really bad bugs were shaken out in the first round.

 What to Look For While Playtesting